Parametric vs non-parametric tests

 These tests are generally very precise, but they require that the data efficiently follows the assumed distribution law.
 They are particularly sensitive to abnormal values and it is not recommended if abnormal values are detected.

 Non-parameteric tests do not hypothesise the type of distribution law for given data.
 They are solely based on the numerical properties of the samples.
-Here is an example of a non-parametric test:11 out of 14 times on the same side
+Here is an example of a non-parametric test:

 We want to verify the median for a population that differs from the theoretical value.
 We measure 14 parts to obtain the following sample: